Clipping mask is a Photoshop technique with which you can make new frames for images, beautiful typography, or custom photo layouts.

 Watch this VIDEO tutorial –

-Let’s look at the process in more detail.
-Follow the steps below if you want to learn how to create a clipping mask in Photoshop.
+Let’s look at the process in more detail in Photoshop.
+Follow the steps below to create a clipping mask.

 Step 1: Open the image